TruongKhang/cds-mvsnet/README.md

 # [ICLR2022] CDS-MVSNet
 This is an official implementation of our paper [Curvature-guided dynamic scale networks for multi-view stereo](https://arxiv.org/pdf/2112.05999.pdf), which was accepted at ICLR 2022.

-We are on progress to optimize the code.
-Please keep update the latest release.

 Our method can perform reconstruction in real-time due to fast run-time and low-memory consumption.
 Here is a demo with the input video captured by a smartphone.
 We applied a SLAM method for camera pose estimation and then used CDS-MVSNet for dense reconstruction.

 ![Alt Text](demo.gif)